fomoweth/leveraged-position/README.md

 # Leveraged Position

-LeveragedPosition is a position management contract that allows users to create leveraged positions using Uniswap V3 pools and lending protocols like Aave V3 and Compound V3.
+**LeveragedPosition** is a position management tool that enables users to create and manage leveraged positions effectively.
+It empowers users to amplify their exposure to a variety of assets while maintaining full control and flexibility over their positions.

 ## Contract Overview

-### Configurator
+The protocol comprises several key components:

-The Configurator is a core registry contract designed to manage protocol contract addresses and their implementations.
-It supports deploying and upgrading proxies and implements a modular architecture inspired by Aave V3.
+[Configurator](https://github.com/fomoweth/leveraged-position/blob/main/src/Configurator.sol): A core registry contract that manages protocol contract addresses and their implementations, supporting the deployment and upgrading of proxies.

-### PositionDeployer

-The PositionDeployer contract is a factory for creating LeveragedPosition contracts, enabling users to deploy positions permissionlessly.

-### PositionDescriptor
+[PositionDeployer](https://github.com/fomoweth/leveraged-position/blob/main/src/PositionDeployer.sol): A factory contract that allows users to deploy `LeveragedPosition` contracts permissionlessly, facilitating the creation of new leveraged positions.

-The PositionDescriptor contract is a utility for generating human-readable descriptions and tickers for LeveragedPosition contracts.
-It provides clear insights into the underlying assets and protocols associated with a position.
+[PositionDescriptor](https://github.com/fomoweth/leveraged-position/blob/main/src/PositionDescriptor.sol): A utility contract that generates human-readable descriptions and tickers for `LeveragedPosition` contracts, providing clear insights into the underlying assets and protocols associated with a position.

-### LeveragedPosition

-The LeveragedPosition contract is a position management tool enabling users to create and manage leveraged positions in a decentralized and modular way.
-It integrates with Uniswap V3 for swaps and lending protocols like Aave V3 and Compound V3 for borrowing and collateral management.
+[LeveragedPosition](https://github.com/fomoweth/leveraged-position/blob/main/src/LeveragedPosition.sol): The main contract that enables users to create and manage leveraged positions in a decentralized and modular way, integrating with `Uniswap V3` for swaps and lending protocols like `Aave V3` and `Compound V3` for borrowing and collateral management.

+By leveraging these components, users can engage in leveraged trading, yield strategies, and risk hedging, all within a secure and modular framework that interacts seamlessly with leading DeFi protocols.

+For more detailed information, you can read the full article at [Introducing LeveragedPosition](https://rkim.xyz/blog/introducing-leveraged-position).

+## Use Cases

+- **Leveraged Trading**: Create positions with leverage for amplified exposure to asset price movements.
+- **Yield Strategies**: Manage liquidity and debt positions to optimize yield farming rewards.
+- **Risk Hedging**: Hedge risks effectively while maintaining proper collateralization.

 ## Usage